pete-machine/torchbricks/README.md

 The main motivation:

+- Each brick can return what ever - they are not forced to only returning e.g. logits...
+If you want the model backbone embeddings you can do that to.
 - Avoid modules within modules within modules to created models that are combined.
 - Not flexible.
 It is possible to make the first encode/decode model...
 But adding a preprocessor, swapping out a backbone, adding additional heads or necks and sharing computations will typically not be easy.
 I ended up creating multiple modules that are